Why Employee Satisfaction Matters (And How To Successfully Use Surveys)

 This increases job satisfaction on two fronts: Showing employees the links between their work and company objectives, and giving employees freedom to learn when they can.

 To improve employees’ job satisfaction over time, you need to be able to implement changes to address problem areas.
-Understanding where these problem areas exist requires careful analysis of employee surveys over time.
+Understanding where these problem areas exist requires careful analysis of employee satisfaction over time.

-This is one of the main advantages of implementing an LMS, as the access to people and learning data will allow you to make better, more informed decisions that reflect the needs of your employees.
+This is one of the main advantages of technology you may already have, like an LMS, as the access to people and learning data will allow you to make better, more informed decisions that reflect the needs of your employees.
 Once off the ground, any initiatives for improvement will need to be monitored for effectiveness.

 Regardless of whether these changes have the desired outcome or not, employees should have a say in the steps you take to improve their job satisfaction.
 After all, how employees feel about your organisation, its processes and the culture is the foundation of satisfaction in the first place.
 Why not crowdsource the information necessary to boosting it?